 The SMC is part of Healthcare Improvement Scotland (HIS), which was set up in 2010.
-HIS supports the Scottish Government's healthcare strategy by developing guidance for clinical practice and supports the improvement of healthcare.
+HIS supports the Scottish Government's healthcare strategy.
+HIS develops guidance for clinical practice and supports the improvement of healthcare.

-The Scottish Intercollegiate Guidelines Network is also part of HIS.
-It develops evidence based guidelines on how particular conditions, including cancer, should be treated.
+The Scottish Intercollegiate Guidelines Network (SIGN) is also part of HIS.
+It develops evidence based guidelines on the treatment of conditions like cancer.

 How the SMC works

 When a new drug is licensed, the SMC asks the manufacturer for details about it.
 A licence means that the medicine works and is safe for a particular illness.
-But it does not necessarily mean that it is good value or works better than current treatments
+But it does not mean that it is good value or works better than current treatments.